MeiAnd/BeCode_Exercises/Phishing/Challenge/README.md

 ## Phishing Project

 Engaging Social Media Presence: Establish an active presence on social media platforms such as Instagram, Facebook, and Twitter.
 Share high-quality photos and videos of Bull Terriers in various settings, showcasing their personality and charm.
-Encourage followers to share their own Bull Terrier stories and images, fostering a sense of community.
+Encourage victime to share their own Bull Terrier stories and images, fostering a sense of community.

 ## Newsletter template